UFO conspiracy theories

 1956 advertisement, formatted similar to a newspaper article, for the book They Knew Too Much About Flying Saucers which promoted a conspiracy theory that government agents were silencing UFO witnesses (Los Angeles Times, June 24, 1956).

 Some conspiracy theories argue that various governments and politicians globally, in particular the United States government, are suppressing evidence that unidentified flying objects (UFO) are controlled by an extraterrestrial or "non-human" intelligence, or built using alien technology.
 Since the 1980s, such conspiracy theories often argue that world governments are in communication or cooperation with extraterrestrials, and some claim that the governments are explicitly allowing cattle mutilation and alien abduction.

-According to the Committee for Skeptical Inquiry little or no evidence exists to support them despite significant research on the subject by non-governmental scientific agencies.
+Mainstream scientists, government investigators, and skeptics maintain that little or no evidence exists to support conspiracy theories regarding alien visitation.
+Despite claims of cover-ups, conspiracy theories about alien spaceships largely lack verifiable proof, relying instead on speculation, anecdotes, and misidentified surveillance technology.

 Overview

 "The truth of what the strange disc ships really are will never be disclosed to the common people.
 We just don't count to the people who do know about such things."